The following is the WeekenderNJ (WNJ) weekly news roundup, highlighting some vital stories from around the state and nation.

 NJ LABOR DEPARTMENT 13 MONTHS OF ONGOING FAILURE TO SERVE NEW JERSEYANS

-After a year of people struggling with their NJUI applications and collections (there have been hundred of thousand of people facing hurdles in collecting their unemployment in the last 13 months and counting.), this week there was another NJUI nightmare; people either found themselves with a $0.00 to claim, or receiving an error message stating that the NJUI benefits have expired, and if ‘they returned to work, they may be able to file a new claim,’ raising eyebrows on how the hell one who returned back to work may randomly apply for NJUI.
+After a year of people struggling with their NJUI applications and collections (there have been hundreds of thousands of people facing hurdles in collecting their unemployment in the last 13 months and counting.), this week there was another NJUI nightmare; people either found themselves with a $0.00 to claim, or receiving an error message stating that the NJUI benefits have expired, and if ‘they returned to work, they may be able to file a new claim,’ raising eyebrows on how the hell one who returned back to work may randomly apply for NJUI.

 Under the American Rescue Plan, Pandemic Unemployment Assistance (PUA) and PEUC are extended through Sept.
 4, which also includes the supplemental $300 weekly check to all claimants.

-Meanwhile the NJ Labor Commission, Robert Asaro-Angelo continued to blame everything under the sun except taking responsibility for his continuing shortcomings and failures to handle his job.
+Meanwhile, the NJ Labor Commission, Robert Asaro-Angelo continued to blame everything under the sun except taking responsibility for his continuing shortcomings and failures to handle his job.

 Let’s talk about it:

 Should Robert Asaro-Angelo remain employed as the NJ Labor Commission?